Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+####Version 1.8.16
+* Added `tabNavigation` option:
+  * Setting this option to `true` allows the tab key (on the real keyboard) to tab into the next input/textarea.
+  * When true, this option works best when the `usePreview` option is `false`.
+* Added `appendLocally` option:
+  * This option was added to append the keyboard within the same container as the input it is attached to.
+  * The advantage of doing this allows for setting the `tabNavigation` option to `true` and tab to the next input area.
+Otherwise, the keyboard is appended to the body of the page and the next tab will switch the focus to the browser location window.
+  * The disadvantage of setting this option to `true` is that the keyboard width will be limited by the width of the input container.
+If you set this option to true on the main demo page (index.html), all keyboard widths will be limited to the width of the `.block` class which groups each demo - it's not pretty.

 ####Version 1.8.15
 * Fixed `restrictInput` to better work with multiple length keys
  * It is now designed to remove any non-matching characters or letter groups.
 For example, if you clicked a key to enter "Hello" then hit the backspace, what would be left is "Hell" which doesn't match any keys, so "Hell" will also be removed.